variablecolor/sdk/docs/android-quickstart.md

 ```

-You can check if products need to be redownloaded (e.g. in the case they have been updated remotely) using:
+You can check if new content is available (e.g. in the case they have been updated remotely) using:
 ```java
  boolean isDownloadRequired = (((SampleApplication) getApplication()).getVariableSDK().getProductManager().isDownloadRequired());
 ```

-### Browsing & searching products
+### Browsing & Searching Products
 The following can fetch the first 25 products using `ProductSearch` with limit and skip:
 ```
  new ProductSearch()